 Continuous publication - frequently asked questions

 The Company of Biologists moved to a continuous publication model in January 2018.
-This means that as soon as an article is ready to be published, it is immediately released online rather than waiting for other articles in the issue to be completed, resulting in faster access to the final version of the article.
-This FAQs page provides further information on our new publishing model; if you have further queries, please get in touch.
+This means that, as soon as an article is ready to be published, it is immediately released online rather than waiting for other articles in the issue to be completed, resulting in faster access to the final version of the article.

 What is continuous publication?

 Issues build gradually, with articles being added to the contents list as soon as they are ready.
 The ‘issue in progress’ is the issue that is open and that we are adding new articles to as soon as they are ready to be published.
 The most recent articles appear at the top of the relevant section.
-After about two weeks (around the 1st and 15th of each month), we close the issue and this issue then becomes the ‘latest complete issue’.
-Any new articles will then be placed in the next open issue.
+After a month (around the 1st of each month), we close the issue and this issue then becomes the ‘latest complete issue’.
+New articles are then placed in the next open issue.

 Why did we introduce continuous publication?